How It Works

 Eliminates Wall & Ceiling Shudder

 A wall shudders when people walk across the wood floor or close a door.
 The ceiling shudders from overhead footfall.
-But when the subwoofer of a home theater or hi fi set is playing, the walls, ceiling, and even the floor will be set into sympathetic vibration.
+But when the subwoofer in a home theater or hi fi set is playing, the walls, ceiling, and even the floor will be set into sympathetic vibration.
 That’s why people in other parts of the house or even next door “turn the bass down”.
-Adding WallDamp between studs/joists and drywall and between adjacent layers of drywall absorb the energy of vibration and virtually eliminate wall shudder.
+Adding WallDamp between studs/joists and drywall and between adjacent layers of drywall absorbs the energy of vibration and virtually eliminate wall shudder.